wharris64/WHsportslab/readme.md

 ## Setup
 * Setup and HTML page that will present our application to our users.
 * Setup a default component for our App that ```ReactDOM.render()``` renders to our HTML page.
 This can be a stateless component
     * **App** is a common name used for this default component.
-Lot's of components can make up our Application but we render this component to display application.
+Many components can make up our **App** but we render this default component component to display the entire application.
     * ```ReactDOM.render()``` should only ever render this component.
     * All other components will render through this component either referenced directly in this component or as children of components referenced directly in this component.

-> The code in this repo, index.html, and reactApp.js represent the lab up to this point.
-You are welcome to use this code as a starter or for reference to help you get going.
+> The code in this repo, index.html and reactApp.js represent the lab up to this point.
+You're welcome to use this code as a starter or for reference to help you get going.

 ## Normal Mode
 Let's start building our application